plinss/acmebot/README.md

 ### Certificate Files

-Two certificate files will be created for each key type, one in /etc/ssl/certs, named &lt;filename&gt;.&lt;key-type&gt;.pem, containing the certificate, followed by any intermediate certificates sent by the certificate authority, followed by custom Diffie-Hellman and elliptic curve paramaters;
+Two certificate files will be created for each key type, one in /etc/ssl/certs, named &lt;certificate-name&gt;.&lt;key-type&gt;.pem, containing the certificate, followed by any intermediate certificates sent by the certificate authority, followed by custom Diffie-Hellman and elliptic curve paramaters;
-the second file will be created in /etc/ssl/private, named &lt;filename&gt;_full.&lt;key-type&gt;.key, and will contain the private key, followed by the certificate, followed by any intermediate certificates sent by the certificate authority, followed by custom Diffie-Hellman and elliptic curve paramaters.
+the second file will be created in /etc/ssl/private, named &lt;certificate-name&gt;_full.&lt;key-type&gt;.key, and will contain the private key, followed by the certificate, followed by any intermediate certificates sent by the certificate authority, followed by custom Diffie-Hellman and elliptic curve paramaters.

-The &lt;filename&gt;_full.&lt;key-type&gt;.key file is useful for services that require both the private key and certificate to be in the same file, such as ZNC.
+The &lt;certificate-name&gt;_full.&lt;key-type&gt;.key file is useful for services that require both the private key and certificate to be in the same file, such as ZNC.

 ### Intermediate Certificate Chain File

-If the certificate authority uses intermediate certificates to sign your certificates, a file will be created in /etc/ssl/certs, named &lt;filename&gt;_chain.&lt;key-type&gt;.pem for each key type, containing the intermediate certificates sent by the certificate authority.
+If the certificate authority uses intermediate certificates to sign your certificates, a file will be created in /etc/ssl/certs, named &lt;certificate-name&gt;_chain.&lt;key-type&gt;.pem for each key type, containing the intermediate certificates sent by the certificate authority.

 This file will not be created if the 'chain' directory is set to 'null'.